HugoReeves/learn-go/README.md

 # Learn Go

 This is a public repository for those wanting to learn the basics of Go.
-You can take a look at the [Roadmap](roadmap.md) or take a look at the [Projects section](https://github.com/DevelopDevs/learn-go/projects) to learn about the plans for this course.

 ## Course Outline
 1. [Basics](basics/basics.md)